PCPO: Proportionate Credit Policy Optimization for Aligning Image Generation Models: Experiments

 \subsection{Ablation Study}

 \textbf{PCPO Component Analysis.} Our ablation study dissects the contribution of each PCPO component by sequentially adding them to the DDPO (Aesthetics) baseline.
-Figure~\ref{fig:ablations-aes} shows this progression---from the \(\log\rho_t\) objective, to \(\varepsilon\)-matching, to our final proportional weighting---yields a steady reduction in clipping.
+Figure~\ref{fig:ablations-aes} shows this progression---from DDPO (blue), through the \(\log\rho_t\) objective (green) and \(\varepsilon\)-matching (red), to our final proportional weighting (orange)---yields a steady reduction in clipping.
 While each component contributes to stability, only the full PCPO framework achieves a zero on-policy clipping ratio, a theoretical result confirming its superior design.
 This final step of adding proportional weighting was also the most critical factor for accelerating training.

 \textbf{PCPO vs. Heuristic Acceleration Methods.} To validate our principled approach, we contrast PCPO against two heuristic acceleration strategies.
 First, we compare against \textit{timestep subsampling}, a heuristic where policy updates use only 50\% of timesteps.
-This reduces wall-clock time per epoch to just 58\% of the standard training, but as Figure~\ref{fig:naive-acceleration} shows, the speedup comes at a significant cost to final image quality.
+This reduces wall-clock time per epoch to just 58\% of the standard training, but as Figure~\ref{fig:naive-acceleration}(b) shows, the speedup comes at a significant cost to final image quality.